spree/spree/guides/content/integration/overview.md

 For more details on messages please refer to the [Message Basics Guide](/integration/message_basics.html), to review specific message structures and examples please refer to the [Message Overview Guide](/integration/messages_overview.html).

+## Architecture

+The Spree Commerce hub is a fully managed commercial SaaS product, that leverages our open source experience to provide a unique and flexible integration environment.
+Each integration (such as Quickbooks, NetSuite, Mandrill, Quiet Logistics) are provided by a single standalone [endpoint](/integration/terminology.html#endpoints) application.

+We are committed to open sourcing all endpoint applications (where possible), along with providing extensive documentation and support for creating your own custom endpoints to further extend the integration possibilities available.

+Each official endpoint application is hosted as part of the hub, but can also be forked and self-hosted if custom requirements are needed.

 ## Message Flow

 The hub uses a dual-queue configuration to handle the processing of messages, each received message can be fanned out to one ore more [Integrations](/integration/terminology.html#integrations) by way of [Mappings](/integration/terminology.html#mappings).